LyudmilaKostanyan/Parallel-Summation/README.md

 ## Parameters

 - **--n:**
   This command-line parameter allows you to specify the number of elements in the dataset.
-When omitted, the program defaults to processing 100,000,000 elements.
-Adjust this parameter based on the desired workload for performance testing.
+If this parameter is not provided, the program defaults to processing 100,000,000 elements.
+Adjust this parameter to test the performance of the summation methods with different data sizes.